top of page

 Our economy is comprised of over $9,184 trillion in payments and the trade of financial assets as shown in this table.

 By tapping such a huge base, the taxes you pay could be slashed by 100-fold and yet we could generate more revenue than we do today.

 The Fed publishes this information in the BIS Red Book.
 Click United States in the link below, and look for Tables CTA1 and CTA2.

 2 - The Power of Taxing Payments

-If we taxed payments at 0.25%, we could eliminate every single tax we pay today, and yet generate over three times the revenue.
+If we taxed payments at 0.25%, we could eliminate every single tax we pay today, and yet generate four times the revenue.

 3 - The Cost of New Benefits